-On Saturday night, May 13, 1933, two exemplary works of Russian film are screened in the Vienna Friedensbrücken Kino at Klosterneuburger Strasse 33: starting at 11 p.m., the Association of Friends of the Soviet Union shows Sergei Eisenstein's Battleship Potemkin and Viktor Turin's Turksib.
+On Saturday night, May 13, 1933, two exemplary works of Russian film are screened in the Vienna Friedensbrücken Kino at Klosterneuburger Strasse 33: starting at 11 p.m., the Association of Friends of the Soviet Union shows Sergei Eisenstein's Panzerkreuzer Potemkin (Battleship Potemkin) and Viktor Turin's Turksib.
 Founded in 1928, the association was a group of communists led by the doctor and writer Marie Frischauf, with the aim of propagating the USSR's policies in Austria.
 It published a journal, held lectures and exhibitions, and in 1931 organized an excursion to the "workers' paradise" in the East.
 One of the group's main advertising media was Russian films, which were screened in various small movie theaters.
 Opened in 1913 as Wailand Lichtspieltheater, the Friedensbrücken Kino had seats for 360 viewers around 1930.

 The silent film Battleship Potemkin, premiered in Moscow in 1925, tells the story of a mutiny that had taken place on the Potemkin warship in the revolutionary year 1905.
-The crew refuses to eat rotten meat, throws the tsarist officers overboard, and joins forces with the striking citizens of the port town of Odessa, where the uprising is brutally suppressed by Cossacks.
+The crew refuses to eat rotten meat, throws the czarist officers overboard, and joins forces with the striking citizens of the port town of Odessa, where the uprising is brutally suppressed by Cossacks.
 The Potemkin, however, evades the approaching squadron as the ships lower their guns to let the escaping comrades pass.
-In the film's most famous sequence, in which the people of Odessa flee from the shooting soldiers on the harbor steps, close-ups of rows of stamping boots are intercut with pictures of a desperate mother holding her shot child in her arms, rifle barrels are contrasted with horrified faces in shorter and shorter cuts, until a baby in a buggy rolls down the steps.
+In the film's most famous sequence, in which the people of Odessa flee from the shooting soldiers on the harbor steps, close-ups of rows of stamping boots are intercut with pictures of a desperate mother holding her shot child in her arms, rifle barrels are contrasted with horrified faces in shorter and shorter cuts, as a baby in a buggy rolls down the steps.

 The scene is intended to create pathos, to put the audience into an ecstatic state.